thirtythreeforty/neolink/README.md

 neolink image --config=config.toml --file-path=filepath CameraName
 ```

-Where filepath is the path to save the image to and CameraName is the name of
+Where filepath is the path to save the image to and CameraName is the name o
 the camera from the config to save the image from.

 File is always jpeg and the extension given in filepath will be added or changed

 to reflect this.

 ## License